ambite/metisfl/README.md

 # Quickstart (coming soon)

 As an introductory example to quickly demonstrate the MetisFL framework in practice, we will run the `Hello World` example of deep learning.
-To get started, first ensure that your system meets the requirements:
+To get started, install the MetisFL python library using pip:

-- Python 3.8 to 3.10
-- A x86_64 Linux distro (tested on Ubuntu Focal)

-Install the `metisfl` Python package by running:

 ```Bash
 pip install metisfl